Written by: MediHealth PRO Editorial Team

 3. Eliminate Background Noise

-High levels of “auditory competition” (like a TV or loud music) make it harder for a child to pick out the frequency of a human voice.
+Background noise from a TV or loud music makes it harder for a child to pick out a human voice.
 Practice in a quiet environment first.

 If your child is deeply engaged, gently touch their shoulder or arm as you say their name.
 This helps them transition their attention from the object to the person.